m10x/m10x.github.io/content/posts/grocy-cves.md

 ## Remediation

-The maintainer stated the they do not care about the vulnerabilities because Grocy is a hobby project and not intended for the use in a sensitive enterprise area.
+The maintainer stated that they do not care about the vulnerabilities because Grocy is a hobby project and not intended for the use in a sensitive enterprise area.
 This means that the vulnerabilities probably won't get fixed.

 ## Vulnerabilities in Detail